Walter C. Wardwell

 Walter Chalk Wardwell (January 27, 1859 – September 29, 1940) was a Massachusetts politician who served as the Mayor of Cambridge, Massachusetts.
 Before becoming mayor, he was appointed as Deputy Sheriff of Cambridge in 1893.

+Career

+After becoming mayor in January 1907, Wardwell advocated for at least 5 intermediate stations in Cambridge on the Cambridge subway, while suburbanites interested in faster through travel argued for only a single intermediate station at Central Square.
+The two groups finally compromised on two intermediate stations, at Central Square and Kendall Square, allowing construction to start in 1909.

 Personal life

-Walter was born on January 27, 1859, in Richmond, Virginia.
-He was born to Burnham Wardwell and Sarah J. Goodale.
-On January 12, 1888, Walter married Grace Gardner Jones in Cambridge, Massachusetts.
-He died on September 29, 1940 in Cambridge.
+Wardwell was born on January 27, 1859, in Richmond, Virginia to Burnham Wardwell and Sarah J. Goodale.
+On January 12, 1888, Wardwell married Grace Gardner Jones in Cambridge, Massachusetts.
+He died on September 29, 1940, in Cambridge, Massachusetts.